What is a membrane sweep?

-A membrane sweep is also known as stripping the membranes, stretch and sweep or as the Hamilton maneovre in medical terminology, this is a technique used for pregnant women who have not started labour, to atempt to start it in an artificial way, before practicing other induction techniques.
+A membrane sweep is also known as stripping the membranes, stretch and sweep or as the Hamilton manoeuvre in medical terminology, this is a technique used for pregnant women who have not started labour, to attempt to start it in an artificial way, before practising other induction techniques.

 Your physician or midwife will try to insert a finger into the entrance of your cervix, between the amniotic membranes and the uterus.
 Then, gently but in a firm way, he will move the finger in a circular way trying to separate these two structures.
 If done correctly, this technique will release prostaglandins, which are the hormones capable of start the labour process.